Vegan Apple Pie with Streusel

 - One reader commented that it works perfectly to use 230 grams of 1 to 1 Bob’s Red Mill baking flour (gluten-free) plus 90 grams of almond flour.

-- To make the recipe nut free, you can use ground shredded unsweetened coconut instead of almond flour.
+- To make the recipe nut-free, you can use ground shredded unsweetened coconut or ground sunflower seeds instead of almond flour.

 - You can use ground chia seeds instead of ground flax seeds.